 If you are interested in attending or using one of the services offered by South Texas Rural Health Services Inc Uvalde Wellness Center, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance, Military Insurance, Access To Recovery Voucher, Sliding Fee Scale

-Crossroads Behavioral Health Services Uvalde County Hospital Authority is a facility in Uvalde, TX providing services in and around Uvalde County.
+Crossroads Behavioral Health Services Uvalde County Hospital Authority is a rehab center providing services in and around Uvalde County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Outpatient Drug Rehab, Couple Family Therapy.

 They offer special programs that are tailored to unique individual needs such as: Suicide Prevention Services.